 The Wandering Jew is a prostrate perennial herb; the stems have long internodes, swollen nodes, rooted at the lower nodes; leaves alternate, bases sheathing, one borne at each node.

 The flowers are remarkably delicate and last for only a few hours.
 One or two are produced at a time and protrude from the folded bract or spathe enclosing the inflorescence.
 The Wandering Jew flowers in spring, but also at other times depending on the rainfall.
-The rootstock is used medicinally by local natives.
+The rootstock is used medicinally by the local people of South Africa.

 The Wandering Jew can be found growing in open grassland areas; found in the Northern Province and Kruger National Park.

 There are several plants known also referred to as the “wandering Jew”.
 This term refers to a myth about a Jewish man who was cursed to walk the earth for eternity because he taunted Jesus on the way to his Crucifixion.